-At 31 December 2019 and 2018, the carrying amounts of cash at bank, receivables, payables, accrued expenses and short-term borrowings reflected in the financial statements are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realisation.
+At 31 December 2020 and 2019, the carrying amounts of financial assets at amortised cost, cash at bank, receivables, payables, accrued expenses and short-term borrowings reflected in the financial statements are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realisation.

 The fair value of non-current financial instruments for disclosure purposes is estimated by discounting the future contractual cash flows at the current market interest rate that is available to the Group for similar financial instruments.
-The carrying amount of the Company's non-current loans to subsidiary fairly approximates the estimated fair value of these assets based on discounted cash flows.
-The fair value of the Group's non-current floating interest rate bank borrowings at the end of the reporting period is not significantly different from the carrying amounts.
+The carrying amount of the Company's non-current loans to subsidiary as at 31 December 2019, fairly approximated the estimated fair value of these assets based on discounted cash flows.
+The fair value of the Group's non-current floating interest rate bank borrowings as at 31 December 2019, was not significantly different from the carrying amounts.
+The carrying amounts of the other financial liabilities as at 31 December 2020, comprising lease liabilities, are reasonable estimates of their fair value as there has not been significant changes in the group's internal borrowing rate since the date of first application of IFRS 16.
 The current market interest rates utilised for discounting purposes, which were almost equivalent to the respective instruments' contractual interest rates, are deemed observable and accordingly these fair value estimates have been categorised as level 2 within the fair value measurement hierarchy required by IFRS 7, 'Financial Instruments: Disclosures'.
-Information on the fair value of the bonds issued to the public is disclosed in Note 16 to the financial statements.
+Information on the fair value of the bonds issued to the public is disclosed in Note 15 to the financial statements.
 The fair value estimate in this respect is deemed level 1 as it constitutes a quoted price in an active market.